-Self awareness - a key to leadership and to your best self.
+Self awareness: the key to leadership and to your best self.

-Earlier we shared how Ambassador Leaders join forces with Lead2Feed to help our communities.
-As the new class of Ambassador Leaders gears up for their Summits this summer, I can’t wait to see what projects the students will take on to "feed the need" in their communities.
+Earlier, we shared how Ambassador Leaders and Lead2Feed have partnered to help local communities.
+As the new class of Ambassador Leaders gears up for their Summits this summer, we can’t wait to see what projects the students create to "feed the need" in their communities.

-To get you ready for your Lead2Feed project, in the coming months we will be sharing the 6 Lead2Feed Lessons that will serve as a roadmap for your Lead2Feed project during the Summit.
-Through these lessons students build leadership, teamwork and collaborative skills that they can use well beyond their Lead2Feed project.
+Over the next several weeks, we’ll be sharing the 6 Lead2Feed lessons that serve as a roadmap for students’ projects during the Summit.
+Through these lessons, students build leadership, teamwork and collaborative skills that they can use well beyond their Summit.

-If you are a student or teacher who is not taking part in the program this summer, we invite you to follow along with us.
+If you are a student or teacher who is not taking part in a Summit this summer, we invite you to follow along with us.
 These lessons are universal!

 Lesson 1: Be Your Best Self

 In order to effectively serve others and be an authentic leader, we must first understand our own strengths.
-This lesson provides a look into your past, a clear understanding of your present self, and an opportunity to dream BIG for your future.
+This lesson provides a look into your past, a clear understanding of your present, and an opportunity to dream BIG for your future.

 This lesson has 3 activities.
 As a student, you will:

 Hear from David Novak, Chairman and CEO of Yum!
-Brands, author of the best-selling book Taking People With You and one of the Founders of the Lead2Feed program, how activities such as "Lifeline" and "Know Yourself, Grow Yourself" help students reflect on key past experiences and how to become their best selves.
+Brands, author of the best-selling book Taking People With You, and one of the founders of the Lead2Feed program how activities such as "Lifeline" and "Know Yourself, Grow Yourself" help students reflect on past key experiences and become their best selves.

-From these exercises you’ll build your self awareness of how your life's events have shaped you so far—and build the leadership skills to understand and develop your “best self”.
-Through sharing your Lifelines, students on a team learn to value differences and recognize the strength of each team member.
+From these exercises, you’ll build your self awareness of how your life's events have shaped you so far and build the leadership skills to understand and develop your “best self.”
+Through sharing their Lifelines, students on a team learn to value differences and recognize the strength of each team member.
 It’s a powerful tool!

-This lesson lays the groundwork for the leadership and service that lies ahead in the rest of the program.
-We look forward to sharing a sneak peek into each of the 6 lessons to show you how this program changes teens and gives you a roadmap for effective service.
-Through the lessons you will use your leadership skills to change your community and the world!
+This lesson lays the groundwork for the leadership and service that lie ahead for the rest of the Summit.
+We look forward to sharing a sneak peek into each of the 6 lessons to show you how Lead2Feed changes teens and provides a roadmap to effective service.
+Through the lessons, you will use your leadership skills to change your community and the world!

 Interested to learn more?
 Head on over to Lead2Feed.org and register to get free access to lessons and resources to help you start a Lead2Feed project at your school today.